dan-fritchman/Thesis/content.md

 3. Readily available surrogates for STA quantities offer *even more* effecient means of estimating those quantities
 4. All of those same methods apply to *all synchronous digital circuits*.

+Contrast this with analog circuits:

+1. Virtually no two circuits have the same set of success and failure metrics;
+2. Transistor-level simulation is the sole means of evaluating those metrics;
+3. Even the production of simulation collateral and metric extraction is highly circuit and context-specific

-Analog circuits lack all of these traits.
-They have no "analog" to STA which applies universally and establishes a common success criteria.
+In short: fail across the board.
+Analog circuits have no "analog" to STA which applies universally and establishes a common success criteria.
 Each circuit must instead be evaluated against its own, generally circuit-specific, set of criteria.
+The success or failure of a comparator, an LC oscillator, and a voltage regulator each have depends on wholly different criteria.
 These criteria generally lack any efficient surrogates; their success can generally only be evaluated through transistor-level simulation.
+Such simulations scale poorly with the number of circuit elements, quickly requiring hours to complete on feasible contemporary hardware.
+Moreover their efficiency is dramatically reduced by the inclusion of *parasitic elements*, the very layout information that a PnR solver is attempting to optimize.
+Including a sufficiently high-fidelity simulation model for making productive layout decisions generally means requiring extensive runtimes.
+Embedding such evaluations in an iterative layout-optimizer has proven too costly to ever be deployed widely.
+Machine learning based optimizers such as BagNET [@chang2018bag2] use a combination of wholesale removal of layout elements (i.e. "schematic level" simulations) and lower-cost surrogate simulations (e.g. a DC operating point standing in for a high-frequency response) to evaluate design candidates.

 ---

+### Aside on digital layout "compilation"

 In this sense the anaogy between the digital layout pipeline and the typical programming language compiler breaks down.
 Digital PnR does nore than compile a hardware circuit, and does more than the good faith optimization attempts afforded by most optimizing compilers.
 Instead it wraps this compilation in an optimization layer, in which the optimization objectives